What is diffuse large B-cell lymphoma (DLBCL)?

 Treatment of advanced-stage DLBCL

-- R-miniCHOP – in which the dosage of each drug is reduced or some of the drugs might be left out
+- R-miniCHOP – in which the dose of each drug might be reduced or some of the drugs might be left out

-- R-CEOP – which uses etoposide in place of doxorubicin.
+- R-CEOP – which uses etoposide instead of doxorubicin.

-Most people with advanced-stage DLBCL do not have radiotherapy as their lymphoma is widespread rather than localised to 1 or few areas.
+Most people with advanced-stage DLBCL do not have radiotherapy.
 However, you might have radiotherapy if:

-- you have localised lymphoma left after your chemotherapy
+- you have lymphoma left in just one area of your body after your chemotherapy

 - you have bulky disease – the radiotherapy can help prevent the lymphoma relapsing (coming back) in these areas.